 - The result is the Remote Expert must act as the moderator/go-between during the call, which removes direct cross-talk back and forth with the headset user and remote participants.

 General Best Practices

-- (For Demos) Test in advance on the exact systems that will be used during a demo or live trial, in order to get familiar with the configurations, and minimize any surprises
+- Test in advance on the exact systems that will be used during a demo or live trial, in order to get familiar with the configurations, and minimize any surprises.

-- (For Demos) Manage Expectations - Remote Participant users will experience slightly increased lag.
+- Manage Expectations: Remote Participant users will experience slightly increased lag.
 They are viewing a video call within a video call.

 - Use bluetooth headphones on the headset side to eliminate risks of feedback noise on the call.
 Learn more about bluetooth headphone recommendations for Mira Prism.

 - Ensure audio sharing is enabled on MS Teams or Zoom.
 This permits the audio from the Mira Connect session to be shared with other participants.

 - Note: Audio shared with "Share System Audio" enabled is supported in one direction, the remote participant(s) will be able to hear the headset user.
 Two-way audio to the headset user is restricted to the Remote Expert only.
 This enables the Remote Expert to administer the call and minimize distractions to the headset user from remote participant cross-talk.